 "No sauces, no things like sesame seeds, berries, the kind of stuff that falls on the deck and makes a mess," she says.

-While her position is now more managerial, she is still intimately involved in the day-to-day needs of both boats and feels it’s not so different from being back in a kitchen.
-"Instead of 'Yes, Chef,' it’s 'Yes, Captain.'"
+While her position is now more managerial, she remains intimately involved in the day-to-day needs of both boats.
+"Instead of 'Yes, Chef,' it’s 'Yes, Captain,'" she says.

-When asked what advice she would give to a career changer who is thinking of pursuing a culinary education, Chef Leslie doesn't hesitate.
+When asked what advice she would give to anyone thinking of changing careers and attending culinary school, Chef Leslie doesn't hesitate.